open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ## Meter

-Meters MUST be treated as separate namespaces for the purposes of detecting [duplicate instrument registrations](#duplicate-instrument-registration).
+Distinct meters MUST be treated as separate namespaces for the purposes of detecting [duplicate instrument registrations](#duplicate-instrument-registration).

 ### Duplicate instrument registration